barinovs/CardGame/README.md

 Card game Durak

-Еo install you need to type the command npm i
+Еo install you need to type the command
+"npm i"

-To run you need to type the command npm run dev
+To run you need to type the command
+"npm run dev "
 Or
-npm run build
+"npm run build"